 Since the answer determines the individual properties and inclinations of a particular person, which is what the test is really about.
 This test is also known as Inkblot Quiz.
 The person is asked to tell what he sees in each spot, what the stain reminds him of.
 The figure man sees does not depend on the spot (its form is as abstract as possible) but on the characteristics of their personality.

 Nowadays, the Rorschach test is often presented in significantly simplified versions due to mass distribution in social networks, but even then, it is a powerful psychological tool despite the fact it was invented over a century ago.
-It is available online without registration on our website!
-Just answer 10 questions by selecting the answer choices provided.
+You can take this Inkblot test online on our website without registration, simply by answering 10 questions and selecting from the provided answer choices.

 The Rorschach test is one of the most popular, widely used and objective projective techniques.
-The ink stains' technique is used to determine both human properties and qualities.
-Such a technique serves as one of the best indicators of those personality traits, manifesting themselves in synthetic activity under non-directional association conditions.
+It utilizes inkblots to gauge human characteristics and qualities, acting as a prime indicator of personality traits that manifest under non-directional associative conditions.
 That is, testing is based on the creativity products' analysis, in which certain individual personality characteristics are reflected (projected).

-Sometimes this test is used to study the personality characteristics and his emotional functioning.
-It has been used to identify the main thinking disorder, especially in cases where it is difficult for patients to describe, or they have no desire to show what they both think and feel.
+Sometimes, this test is employed to explore a person's emotional functioning and personality characteristics.
+It has been used in identifying dominant thinking disorders, especially in cases where it is difficult for patients to describe, or they have no desire to show what they both think and feel.
 This projective personality research method was created by Hermann Rorschach in 1921.
-The test reached its popularity in the 1960s.
+The test reached its popularity during the 1960s.